secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 ### Edit Advisory

-In the picture below depicts the access to the Rest backend and the object that are created in the database.
+The picture below depicts the access to the Rest backend and the objects that are created in the database.

 ![data model](WokflowAdvisory.drawio.svg)